Everything You Need to Know About Employee Communication

 - Nurturers: These people care for other people and their communities, above anything else.
 Values and commitment matter, as does peaceable existence.
 When communicating with nurturers, it is important that they understand the benefit to the community.
 If you’re suggesting a change, for example, you need to communicate more than orders to change, but also let them know how the change will be a benefit.

 - Guardians: These people are all about preservation.
 They want to protect what exists and be good stewards.
 They are methodical, systematic, and value responsibility and hard work.
 Some people might view guardians as killjoys because they poke holes in ideas.
 Guardians, however, keep you from going off the deep end.
-Communicating with them means you will need to address what concerns them and not dismiss those concerns flippantly.
+Communicating with them means you will need to address their concerns and not dismiss those concerns flippantly.

 - Pioneers: These people sometimes run the show aggressively, which can be bad or good.
 They are future-fixated, competitive, and highly structured.
 Their goal is to finish and win.
 Only 7% of the population would be considered a pioneer, but about half of all CEOS are pioneers.
 You’ll probably encounter these folks further up the management ladder.
 Your communication with them must show the strategy behind the request, or frame it as a kind of competition or achievement.
 Pioneers tend to be dominant, so if you are in a position of leadership, you will need to communicate your position clearly as they will be jockeying for position against you.